 The IRS is cracking down

-The IRS has stepped up its effort to detect the underreporting of income, particularly by small businesses.
+The IRS has stepped up its efforts to detect the underreporting of income, particularly by small businesses.
 While you will more than likely not be singled out by Uncle Sam, there are red flags that can make you appear to be hiding income or taking deductions you’re not entitled to.